Vermont Felony Crimes by Class and Sentences

 • adults with treatment needs who are charged with felonies that are not "listed crimes."
 (Find "listed crimes" in title 13, section 5301(7).)

-Offenders must voluntarily agree to participate in diversion and sign a contract.
+Defendants must voluntarily agree to participate in diversion and sign a contract.
 Once in the program, all records of the charges remain confidential.
 Upon successful completion of the program, the prosecutor dismisses the charges and, after two years, the court and law enforcement seal the record—as long as the person has remained crime-free and the court is satisfied with the person's rehabilitation.
-Failure to complete the program means the prosecutor can reinstitute the original charges.
+Failure to complete the program means the prosecutor can reinstate the original charges.

+Almost all states, including Vermont, set time limits on how long prosecutors have to charge someone with a crime—called statutes of limitations.
+The time limits for felonies in Vermont vary by offense, with some being as short as three years and others as long as 40 years after the crime was committed.
+A few crimes—such as murder, sexual assault, and kidnapping—have no time limits and can be prosecuted at any time.
 (Vt.
 Stat. tit.
-3, § 164 (2021).)

-Almost all states set time limits on how long prosecutors have to charge someone with a crime (known as criminal "statutes of limitations").
-Vermont has various time limits depending on the offense.
-Some crimes—such as murder, sexual assault, and kidnapping—have no time limits and can be prosecuted at any time.
-But most crimes have a time limit, for instance:
+13, § 4501 (2023).)

-Limited Expungement for Felonies
+Limited Expungement for Felonies in Vermont

 Only a dozen or so felonies qualify for expungement in Vermont.
 A person must generally wait at least five years to be eligible for expungement, during which time the person must have no new convictions or charges.
 Any intervening convictions increase the wait period.
 For more information on expungement, check out this website.
 (Vt.
 Stat. tit.
-13, §§ 7601 and following (2021).)
+13, §§ 7601 and following (2023).)

 Getting Help With Criminal Charges